-The Coastal Use Permit (CUP) area is defined by this report as including all areas of the coastal zone subject to a high level of coastal processes as measured by the methodology employed by this project that resulted in a grid score of 7-9.
+The Coastal Use Permit (CUP) area is defined by this report as including all areas of southern Louisiana subject to a high level of coastal processes as measured by the methodology employed by this project that resulted in a grid score of 7-9.
 Because this area is highly influenced by coastal processes, it is the area in need of a high level of management.
 The CUP area was found to be most of the current coastal zone, but it extends farther north in much of the study area as generally described below.
-The management methods employed for the CUP area would be as they are for the current coastal zone, relying primarily on the coastal use permit authority of the state to manage land and water activities.
+The management methods employed for the CUP area, or updated coastal zone, would be as they are for the current coastal zone, relying primarily on the coastal use permit authority of the state to manage land and water activities.
 Appropriate intergovernmental coordination management methods would also apply in this area.

 The Intergovernmental Coordination (IGC) area would consist of that portion of the study area subject to a moderate level of coastal processes and, as measured by the ecological analysis methodology employed for this project, receiving a grid score of 3-6.
-The management strategy used in the IGC is proposed to be the management of the direct actions of governmental bodies affecting the coastal zone.
+The IGC areas would be contiguous to the coastal zone, but would not be part of the regulated coastal zone.
+The management strategy proposed for the IGC is to use existing authorities of the CZMA and the SLCRMA to conduct consistency review of major hydrological modifications which are the direct actions of governmental bodies that occur within the IGC and will or may affect the coastal zone or state Master Plan implementation.
 But within this area the individual actions of residents, private businesses, private industry, and landowners on a project-by-project basis would not be scrutinized.

-A Watershed Planning (WSP) area, in addition to the two management areas contained with the 2010 SBB, is also recommended.
-The adjacent watershed planning area (WSP) located north of and adjacent to the coastal zone, would not be a part of the coastal zone, but would be eligible for participation in certain broad, watershed planning efforts that overlap portions of the legally defined coastal zone.
+A Watershed Planning (WSP) area, in addition to the two management areas contained within the 2010 SBB, is also recommended.
+The adjacent watershed planning area (WSP) located north of and adjacent to the IGC area, would not be a part of the coastal zone, but would be eligible for participation in certain broad, watershed planning efforts that overlap portions of the legally defined coastal zone.
 The WSP would be the area defined as having a low score of coastal affinity, based on the ecological analysis methodology used for this project, and receiving a ranking score lower than 3.
 This could include some areas with a score of 0 in the ecological analysis, but that are nonetheless important areas where planning initiatives relative to water quality, ecosystem protection and flood control would be appropriate.